Biro is coming? Corinthians promise has luxury performance and trains with professionals | Corinthians

 Now, he is the number 10 of Danilo’s team, a former midfielder who as a player was champion of the Libertadores and the World Cup with Corinthians, among other achievements.

 – It has been very good, for me and for my teammates, to live with Danilo.
 He is a professional who has a lot of experience, he notices details that sometimes we don’t see.
-It makes a big difference to all of us.
-In addition to having been a great player, with a winning history at the club.
+That makes a big difference to all of us.
+Besides having been a great player, with a winning history at the club.
 This makes him also transmit this winning DNA from Corinthians.

 Biro, who takes this nickname on account of Biro-Biro, signed a three-year contract with Corinthians at the end of 2020, with a termination penalty for clubs abroad of 30 million euros (R$ 162 million at the current price).
 For teams from Brazil, the amount of compensation is R$ 24 million.